 This video below will give you an introduction into how to get better at walking longer distances.

-There are certain things you have to keep in mind when trying to improve your ability to walk longer distances, with arthritis of the knee to boot.
+There are certain things you have to keep in mind when trying to improve your ability to walk longer distances.

 Once your joints are prepared in the right way, doors swing open to what you can accomplish.

 5 ways to walk longer distances with arthritis

 Walking requires 5 things in particular that I will discuss in more detail below.